Aliens of America: UFOs and Abductions Through the Years

 So, why do we see aliens?
 That’s a huge question, and it’s one that many psychologists and Internet conspiracy theorists have tried to figure out.

-In general, psychologists conclude that the 2.5% of the American population who claim they've encountered aliens aren't actually making up what happened to them.
-Most people really think their stories are true, meaning that a lot of people are hallucinating or experiencing sleep paralysis…or that the aliens are actually making contact.
+In general, psychologists conclude that the 2.5% of the American population who claim they’ve encountered aliens aren’t making up what happened to them.
+Most people really think their stories are true, meaning that a lot of people are hallucinating or experiencing sleep paralysis…or that the aliens are making contact.

 Some scientists blame alien abductions on humans’ desire to feel special and not alone in the universe; others connect it to American exceptionalism.
 Still others insist it’s the consequence of pareidolia, a modern incarnation of man’s tendency to follow glowing blue lights in dark woods.
 If those old superstitions were fundamental in shaping our view of the world, then modern interactions with aliens might be a new myth, a new religion for modern times.
 Alien invasion “provides a language of longing for something — an angelic visitor, the complete fulfillment of our own technological potential, revelation about the nature of the universe — which remains elusive,” writes Claire Coffey for The Outline.
 “Still, there are signs that alien belief is poised to become one of the world’s ethical religions.
 Alien beliefs often implicate the world in wickedness and call for repentance — many accounts of alien contacts include calls for an end to war and an increase in peaceful human cooperation.”